diegogentilepassaro/min_wage_rent/README.md

     - When the reference is not specific _do not_ use caps.
 E.g., `The following section shows that ..` or `.. according to the table ..`

   - To cite math or an equation do `\eqref{eq:eq_name}` or `equation \eqref{eq:eq_name}` when appropriate.
-      - Equations are part of a paragraph
+      - Equations are part of a paragraph, use punctuations marks around them when appropriate

 ### Editors